SymbolNotFound/gorng/README.md

 ```

 Call the simple interface (the library will allocate memory for you).
 This
-uses the default random number generator seeded with the system's current time
+uses the provided random number generator seeded with the system's current time
 at startup, then generates enough bits to provide a value of the requested size.

 ```go